 Salary, Jobs & Future Potential for Petroleum Engineers

 If you choose petroleum engineering as a major, then you are automatically entitled to a successful future ahead!
 Considering all the benefits, you will be on track to launch a career filled with excitement & personal gratification.
 Unlike other science degrees or subjects, petroleum engineering courses provides a unique platform to explore planet earth.
 For many, it will be a remarkable journey filled with memories for a lifetime.
 If you are up for a challenging career, then it’s time to open the gateway to your destiny.
-We are already half way through 2014; hopefully all your dreams will be fulfilled sooner or later…
+We are ready to welcome 2015; hopefully all your dreams will be fulfilled sooner or later…

 SPE.org – Society of Petroleum Engineers (certification)- American Institute of Mining, Metallurgical and Petroleum Engineers (AIME) – Association for Technology, Management, and Applied Engineers (ATMAE)